louis-frayser/CkKern/README.md

 and sources are installed.

 Currently only the package "sys-kernel/gentoo-sources" is supported.
-And the kernels must be build with "genkernel."
+And the kernels must be built with "genkernel."
-It should be easy to work with other kernels.
+It should be easy to rework with other kernels.

 This tool helps ensure that the running kernel hasn't been deleted and that critical modules (such as file systems)